pkgdown/in-header.html

 NMaddSamples(TIME=0:(24*7),CMT=2)

-First, we collect an overview of the parameters in the model, their initial values as specified in the control stream, and the estimated values, as read from the .ext file.
+Before doing a simulation, we collect an overview of the parameters in the estimated model, their initial values as specified in the control stream, and the estimated values, as read from the .ext file.
 We are using functions from NMdata to get these.
 If you are interested in learning more about these functions, This NMdata vignette is a good place to start.

 partab <- NMreadParsText(file.mod,as.fun="data.table",format="%init;%symbol") |>